kopoden/quadratic_equation/README.md

 ###The First Step

 Firstly, the program will ask you about a [degree of the equation](https://en.wikipedia.org/wiki/Degree_of_a_polynomial).
-Currently it can solves only linear and quadratic equation.
+Currently it can solves only linear and quadratic equations.

 If you have the equation of one of these types input "2" (without the quotes).